-Welcome to the 16th edition of the EFORT Comprehensive Review Course (CRC) presented as two different modules on new schedules both on Wednesday 22 May afternoon and Thursday 23 May morning 2024.
+Welcome to the 17th edition of the EFORT Comprehensive Review Course (CRC) presented on Friday, 13th June 2025 all day.

-This course, running during the 25th EFORT Congress Hamburg 2024, is a review of the essentials of our specialty with emphasize on fundamental knowledge of basic sciences, orthopaedic surgery and traumatology.
+This course, running during the 26th EFORT Congress Lyon 2025, is a review of the essentials of our specialty with emphasize on fundamental knowledge of basic sciences, orthopaedic surgery and traumatology.
 Indeed, the content is presented in a concise and brief way, gathering knowledge of the orthopaedics and traumatology based on best evidence.